zopefoundation/developer_docs/source/noncommitter-svn.rst

 are nearly as good at leaving attachments alone as they are at destroying sensitive inline text!

-The preferred place to submit patches is to the project's Launchpad bugtracker (see :ref:`zope-bugtrackers` for how to find your projects tracker).
+The preferred place to submit patches is to the project's Launchpad bug tracker (see :ref:`zope-bug-trackers` for how to find your project's tracker).
 You will need to register for a Launchpad account, but you should then be able to create a new issue and upload your patch file to it.